A Daughter’s Journey into Caregiving, Clarity, and God-Given Calling

 The Birth of Empowered Care

-The Empowered Care Program wasn’t created from theory.
 It was built from lived experience — through oxygen alarms, late-night decisions, and long conversations with my mom about clarity, faith, and preparation.

-Empowered Care is not:
+What Empowered Care Is

 The Empowered Care Program Framework

-Enrollment unfolds through a structured four-phase framework.
 Each phase builds intentionally, strengthening clarity, competence, and long-term preparedness.
-This is not a one-time session.

 It is a guided education and mentorship experience designed to support steady decision-making at home.

-Foundational study begins immediately upon enrollment.
+Study begins immediately upon enrollment.

 » Care foundations and chronic condition awareness

-» Healthcare system navigation literacy
+» Healthcare system navigation

 » Practical nursing knowledge for daily living